-- Most accidents can be predicted by near misses. - According to the National Safety Council, 75 percent of all accidents are preceded by one or more near misses. - The difference between a near miss and a serious injury might be a fraction of an inch or a split second of time. - Near misses are a red flag--a warning that something is very wrong and requires immediate attention.
+- Most accidents can be predicted by near misses. - Studies shows that for every injury or accident at a workplace, there are usually about 189 near misses. - The difference between a near miss and a serious injury might be a fraction of an inch or a split second of time. - Near misses are a red flag--a warning that something is very wrong and requires immediate attention.